Non-traditional Thanksgiving Dinner Recipes

 Snickers Apple Salad

 Cranberry sauce is the one traditional side on our table for this meal because I love the sweetness of the cranberry sauce with the onion gravy from the roast.
 They go together wonderfully.
-But, maybe cranberries aren’t your thing!
-If not, you serve another sweet, like this pineapple fluff salad or Snickers apple salad.
+But maybe cranberries aren’t your thing!
+If not, you serve another sweet, like this old-fashioned Watergate salad or praline fluff.

 Southern Maple Pecan Pie